tmochida/BillSplit/README.md

 ## Getting Started

 ### Dependencies
-* AngularJS
 * PHP
 * MySQL
 * Ripple-REST API

 ### Setup
 1. Clone repo into web direcctory
-2. In index.html, change the relative path in <base href="..."> to the path relative to web root directory
-3. Run scripts/setup.sh to configure database and hot wallet address
+2. Run scripts/setup.sh to configure database and hot wallet address
-4. Run the setupDB.sql SQL script to create necessary tables.
+3. Run the setupDB.sql SQL script to create necessary tables.

 ### Cleanup
-1. Run clearDB.sql SQL script to flush/reset all data
+1. Run clearDB.sql SQL script to flush/reset all data.
+This should only be run immediately after setup or when removing the application.